dougspeed/LDAK/README.md

 # Contributors

-These pages are maintained and developed by Doug Speed and Jasper Hof.
+These pages and the LDAK software are maintained and developed by Doug Speed and Jasper Hof.